gmrandazzo/pyoptobjects/README.md

 However some recomendation before open a Pull Request:
   * Be sure that your code it's working.
   * Use pylint to check your code.
+The Global Evaluation rate must be >= 9.0
+  * Comment your code with Parameters, Attribute, Return, Notes and References.
   * A test is necessary.

 Probabily your code will be integrated but some quality and goals have to keep in mind.